Placer County Japanese American Citizens League - JACL

 Shown from left are Placer County Board of Supervisors members Jim Holmes, Kirk Uhler, Robert Weygandt, Jennifer Montgomery, and Board Chairman F. C. “Rocky” Rockholm, and 442nd veterans Frank Kageta, Shig Yokote, Al Nitta (seated), Norman Kamada; all from Placer County.
 To their right are two 442nd veterans from Sacramento who served also as part of the Nisei color guard at the dedication of the Placer County Memorial to the 442nd on December 16, 2009.

-Donate online (button above, at right), or make checks payable to Placer JACL and mail to:
+Donate online (button at top right), or make checks payable to Placer JACL and mail to:

 Auburn, CA 95603